tjbh/tjbh.github.io/index.md

 ## Welcome to my portfolio site.
 Not sure what's going to be here.
-Right now its just another cookie cutter hack-theme hosted on GitHub pages.
+Right now its just another cookie-cutter GitHub page using the [hacker theme](https://github.com/pages-themes/hacker).

 ### Contact